Chocolate Brownies

 Sugar: Reduced to 1 cup to prevent structural collapse and over-sweetness.

-Flour: Increased to 1 cup plus 2 tablespoons for a sturdier base.
+Flour: Increased to 1 cup plus 2 tablespoons to increase stability.

 Liquid/Fat: Added 1 extra egg yolk for richness and moisture.

-Temperature: Baked at 360°F (instead of 350°F) to help the edges set before the middle can sink.
+Temperature: Baked at 360°F to help the edges set before the middle can sink.

 Ingredients